Skip to main content

 (585) 310-4817

-Ms. Richardson has served the Webster CSD Board of Education since 2020, serving the 2021-22 year as its vice president and now as its president.
-She is on the board’s budget advisory, policy, and strategic planning committees, is the PTSA liaison to Spry Middle School and Webster Schroeder HS, and serves on the Monroe County School Boards Association’s (MCSBA) executive committee.
+Ms. Richardson has served the Webster CSD Board of Education since 2020, serving the 2021-22 year as its vice president and is in her second year as its president.
+She is on the board’s policy committee, is the PTSA liaison to Plank North Elementary School, Spry Middle School, and Webster Schroeder High School, and serves on the Monroe County School Boards Association’s (MCSBA) executive committee.

 Ms. Richardson is a reading specialist for Greece Central Schools, where she is an Above the Influence (anti-vaping) Ambassador and the 2014 recipient of the Greece Golden Apple Teacher of the Year.
 Prior to joining Greece CSD, she was a substitute teacher and softball coach for Webster CSD and a building substitute for Sodus Central Schools.